 In addition to our clinical keratoconus care and research efforts, we also enjoy a productive and ongoing relationship with national keratoconus research groups and run educational programs for patients with this disease.

-Our results have been rather good over the years, and both doctors and patients can take heart and anticipate ever improving visual outcomes and treatments of keratoconus.
-Each and every one of patients who have keratoconus are unique in their treatment plans.
-Each treatment has a goal of achieving better vision – whether it be stabilization, better uncorrected vision, increased spectacle correction, or more comfort and clarity with specialty contact lenses, we strive for success.
+Our results have been rather good over the years, and both doctors and patients can take heart and anticipate ever-improving visual outcomes and treatments of keratoconus.
+Each and every one of the patients who have keratoconus is unique in their treatment plans.
+Each treatment has a goal of achieving better vision – whether it be stabilization, better-uncorrected vision, increased spectacle correction, or more comfort and clarity with specialty contact lenses, we strive for success.